 When I look around the room – if I don't know in one glance how many women are there with me, I smile.

-Recent years have seen the emergence of innovative forms of square poetry, including the grid poem, the Latin square puzzle poem and its more challenging variation, the Graeco-Latin square puzzle poem.
+Recent years have seen the emergence of innovative forms of square poetry, including the grid poem, conceived by Brian Isett, and the Latin square puzzle poem and its more challenging variation, the Graeco-Latin square puzzle poem, both of which were devised by the Canadian mathematician and poet Lisa Lajeunesse.

-Combinatorics also play a role in Bob Cobbing’s witty concrete take on the square poem.
-His poem consists of 12 lines, each of which is a permutation of the five words ‘This is a square poem’.
+Bob Cobbing’s witty concrete take on the square poem consists of 12 lines, each of which is a permutation of the five words ‘This is a square poem’.
 Through Cobbing’s artful choice of font, spacing and punctuation, the poem forms a geometric square.

 By its nature, visual poetry lends itself to geometric associations.
 Artist and visual poet Laura Kerr drew inspiration from Pythagoras – ‘There is geometry in the humming of the strings, there is music in the spacing of the spheres’ – to create the stunning square poem below (reproduced here with her permission):